glassroom/heinsen_routing/README.md

 print(class_scores)                  # 2 scores, one per class
 print(class_embs)                    # 2 capsules, each a 1 x 8 matrix
 ```

-Try it on your data.
-You will be delightfully surprised at how well it works!

 ## Installation and use